 Dad gets up early, takes the long drive to work, gets off late, takes the long drive home, and gets home very tired.
 He just wants to have supper, relax a little, and go to bed so that he can repeat the same routine the next day.
 Every now and then, he tells himself that he will spend more time with his children tomorrow.

-But Muslims aren’t like that, you say.
+But Muslims are not like that, you say.
 Perhaps.
 How much time do you spend with your children during the day?
-Not just in the same house, but together — really together.
+Not just in the same house, but together — together.

 “Cats in the Cradle”, by Harry Chapin tells the sad story of a boy who always tries to spend time with his father, but always finds him too busy.
 When the boy grows up and the father gets older, the father always wants to spend time with his son, but his son always has other things to do.

 Quality time spent between a father and his children is essential for both the parent and the children.
-The children need to know that their father loves and cares for them, and the father needs to be careful that he doesn’t lose his relationship with his children by neglect.
+The children need to know that their father loves and cares for them, and the father needs to be careful that he does not lose his relationship with his children by neglect.